metacpan/metacpan-cpan-extracted/distros/H/HTML-Restrict/README.md

         my $hr = HTML::Restrict->new( allow_comments => 1 );
         $html = $hr->process( $html );
         # $html is now: "<!-- comments! -->foo"

+- max\_parser\_loops => \[Integer\]

+    Defaults to 25.
+Should never be less than 2.

+    As of v2.4.0, calling `process()` will force the parser to clean the text multiple times, stopping only once the text is no longer changed or once `max_parser_loops` has been reached.

+    The reason for this is that [HTML::Parser](https://metacpan.org/pod/HTML::Parser) could take malformed HTML and turn it into well formed HTML.
+This can defeat our processing logic and allow malicious input to be returned.
+In order to mitigate this, we will clean all input at least two times.
+If the second attempt at cleaning does not match the previous attempt, we will make a third attempt and so on.
+This helps to ensure that we get the expected output.

+    If we are unable to get unchanged values after reaching `max_parser_loops`, an exception will be thrown.
+Returning partially cleaned text would be wrong, as would be returning `undef` or an empty string.
+Throwing an exception forces the user to choose the appropriate way of dealing with this.

+    If you choose to set this value, please note that it can be no less than 2, or the parser will never be able to make a comparison with a previous value.
+An exception will be thrown if you attempt to set this to a value less than 2.

 - replace\_img => \[0|1|CodeRef\]